HMAS Melbourne intercepts 427kg heroin haul

 In 2015, Australian ships have seized nearly two tonnes of heroin while deployed to Middle Eastern waters,” he said.

-“The entire crew has worked tirelessly for a result of which we are extremely proud.”
+“This latest intercept shows our continuing vigilance is essential in the fight against terrorism.“The entire crew has worked tirelessly for a result of which we are extremely proud.”

 The crew of HMAS Melbourne observed the dhow operating suspiciously and a boarding party via seaboat to conduct a routine boarding.